contentful/contentful-resolve-response/README.md

 Note that:

-- The original object passed in will be mutated (Boo!
-PRs welcome!)
 - Multiple links to the same resource will point to the same object
 - Circular references are possible